Sri Lanka is facing one of the worst economic crises the world has ever seen.

 Sri Lankan president Gotabaya Rajapaksa imposed a nationwide ban on the importation and use of synthetic fertilisers and pesticides and ordering the country's two million farmers to go organic immediately.

-Watch: Violent protests erupt in Sri Lanka amid economic crisis.
+Watch: Protests erupt in Sri Lanka amid the economic crisis.
 Post continues below.

 Video via Insider News.

-According to foreignpolicy.com, the impact was overwhelming - the lack of domestic rice production, tea crops, rubber, coconut and other crops decimated the economy.
-The drop in tea production alone is estimated to result in economic losses of approximately AU$573 million.
+According to foreignpolicy.com, the impact of the chemical fertiliser ban was overwhelming - the lack of domestic rice production, tea crops, rubber, coconut and other crops decimated the economy.
+The drop in tea production alone is estimated to have resulted in economic losses of approximately AU$573 million.

-And in terms of inflation rates, Sri Lanka is close to marking 19 per cent.
-In comparison, Australia's inflation rate is around 3.5 per cent - and we ourselves are facing a cost-of-living crisis, just on a much lower scale.
+In terms of inflation rates, Sri Lanka is close to marking 54.6 per cent, according to Al Jazeera.
+In comparison, Australia's inflation rate is around 5.1 per cent - and we ourselves are facing a cost-of-living crisis, just on a much lower scale.